lino-framework/atelier/docs/invlib.rst

 Configuration settings
 ======================

-This lists the settings available in your :xfile:`tasks.py` when it uses :mod:`atelier.invlib`.
+The following settings are available in your :xfile:`tasks.py` when it uses :mod:`atelier.invlib`.

 .. envvar:: locale_dir

-    The name of the directory where `inv mm` et al should write their catalog files.
+    The name of the directory where :cmd:`inv mm` et al should write their catalog files.

 .. envvar:: sdist_dir